Christmas Table with White Ceramic Village

 - White Dishes – Mikasa Italian Countryside dishes

-- Christmas Village Dishes (Salad Plates) – Homegoods, but if you can’t find them there, the Royal Stafford Christmas Home plates are online but the Christmas Village (like what I own) are only available in dinner size at this time.
+- Christmas Village Dishes (Salad Plates) – Homegoods, but if you can’t find them there, you can find them here!

 - White Napkins – Williams Sonoma – (similar white napkins)

 - Rattan Chargers – Pier One (similar chargers) and here is another version.

 - Flatware – Caesna flatware from Crate and Barrel